marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 This tiny piece of code is small, but it packs a punch in the **SEO** world.
 WordPress strips out this code every time I've tried to add it to my site.
 Arghhh.
 With CloudCannon–no worries, mate\!
 In fact the theme this blog is using has this code already in these pages.
 Now that's responsible coding\!
 Happy Days :-)

-Surely in the WordPress realm, there's a bloated 500 file plugin that will do this tiny little thing for you.
+In the WordPress realm, there's probably a bloated 500 file plugin that will do this tiny little thing for you.

 #### Local Development Environment